Preventing and controlling chronic disease helps people to live longer and healthier lives.

 More about prevention

-What is prevention?Prevention is any action taken to protect and promote the health of populations.
-Prevention aims to prevent poor health, illness, injury and early death from occurring.
+What is prevention?Prevention – also called preventive health – is defined as any action taken to keep people healthy and well, and prevent or avoid risk of poor health, illness, injury and early death.

 What are the benefits of prevention for health and wellbeing?Preventing chronic disease helps people to lead their best possible life.
 It avoids strain on the health budget and communities.